 You’re hiring a woodworker, not a factory

-A master craftsman needs more time to create your cabinets.
-Mass-produced cabinets are put together more quickly because standard-sized pieces are cut by machines and assembled by hourly workers who may not be skilled carpentry experts.
+A master craftsman needs more time to create your custom kitchen cabinets.
+Mass-produced stock cabinets are put together more quickly because standard-sized pieces are cut by machines and assembled by hourly workers who may not be skilled carpentry experts.
 All of this happens in large facilities where multiple items can be fabricated at once.

 This is a one-man shop, with occasional assistance from other master craftsmen, depending on the project.
 Every job receives the fullest attention, ensuring the best possible quality for each piece I create.
-Every detail of your cabinets will exemplify artisan craftsmanship.
+Every detail of your custom kitchen cabinets will exemplify artisan craftsmanship.

 Plan carefully to avoid changes